encode/django-rest-framework/docs/api-guide/fields.md

 ## ManyPrimaryKeyRelatedField

-As with `RelatedField` field can be applied to any "to-many" relationship, such as a `ManyToManyField` field, or a reverse `ForeignKey` relationship.
+This field can be applied to any "to-many" relationship, such as a `ManyToManyField` field, or a reverse `ForeignKey` relationship.

-`PrimaryKeyRelatedField` will represent the target of the field using their primary key.
+`PrimaryKeyRelatedField` will represent the targets of the field using their primary key.

 Be default, `ManyPrimaryKeyRelatedField` is read-write, although you can change this behaviour using the `readonly` flag.

 ## HyperlinkedRelatedField

+This field can be applied to any "to-one" relationship, such as a `ForeignKey` field.

+`HyperlinkedRelatedField` will represent the target of the field using a hyperlink.
+You must include a named URL pattern in your URL conf, with a name like `'{model-name}-detail'` that corresponds to the target of the hyperlink.

+Be default, `HyperlinkedRelatedField` is read-write, although you can change this behaviour using the `readonly` flag.

 ## ManyHyperlinkedRelatedField

+This field can be applied to any "to-many" relationship, such as a `ManyToManyField` field, or a reverse `ForeignKey` relationship.

+`ManyHyperlinkedRelatedField` will represent the targets of the field using hyperlinks.
+You must include a named URL pattern in your URL conf, with a name like `'{model-name}-detail'` that corresponds to the target of the hyperlink.

+Be default, `ManyHyperlinkedRelatedField` is read-write, although you can change this behaviour using the `readonly` flag.

 ## HyperLinkedIdentityField

+This field can be applied as an identity relationship, such as the `'url'` field on  a HyperlinkedModelSerializer.

+You must include a named URL pattern in your URL conf, with a name like `'{model-name}-detail'` that corresponds to the model.

+This field is always read-only.

 [cite]: http://www.python.org/dev/peps/pep-0020/